MachopCodes/MusicMan-Server/README.md

-This is the server running application for musician-finder application
+This is the server running application for profile-finder application